 U-shaped kitchen ideas can make the room feel quite confined, so avoid having wall units on all three sides if possible, or use open shelving to lighten the look.

-There’s little space for a dining area in a U-shaped layout, so perhaps take a look at some of these breakfast bar ideas instead.
+There’s little space for a dining area in a U-shaped layout, so perhaps take a look at some of breakfast bar or peninsula ideas instead.

 Remember, if you drift in and out of your kitchen throughout the day, this layout may feel closed off from the rest of your living area.